styx0x6/gremlins/README.md

     git clone --depth 1 https://github.com/styx0x6/gremlins.git gremlins

 Gremlins works out of the box with [Python](http://www.python.org/download/) version **3.4** and more on any platform.
-Libraries and dependancies are embedded within the script.
+Libraries and dependancies are embedded within the script for better convenience.

 Getting Started
 ----